-The City of West Linn is located in Clackamas County, approximately 15 miles south of the City of Portland, with a population of 27,452 residents in 2021 (PSU PRC).
+The City of West Linn (COWL), located approximately 15 miles south of the City of Portland in Clackamas County, has a population of 27,452 residents in 2021 (PSU PRC).
 The city's population has historically seen steady growth, but in recent years has leveled off with one of the lowest population growth rates in the Portland metro region.
 The City's economic foundation is primarily retail, commercial, and home-based businesses with little industrial or manufacturing lands.
 The majority of land, approximately 92 percent, within West Linn is zoned for residential use.
 While commercial, industrial, and mixed-use zones make up approximately 4 percent of all lands.